-Rockets strike Lviv indicating Russia’s unrelenting barrage
+Rockets strike Lviv, indicating Russia’s unrelenting barrage

 In Warsaw, Biden concluded a three-day visit to shore up relations with European allies by delivering what aides had said would be a “significant speech” on the importance of democracy over autocracy.

 Biden warned Russia against moving on “one single inch” of territory belonging to allies in the North Atlantic Treaty Organization.
 On Friday, the president had met with the U.S. Army’s 82nd Airborne Division, which is stationed in the area of Poland’s Rzeszow Airport.
-They are serving alongside Polish forces to bolster NATO’s front-line defenses.
+Its members are serving alongside Polish forces to bolster NATO’s front-line defenses.

 Putin’s actions, Biden said, have had an unexpected effect for the Russian leader: They have drawn NATO allies closer.